 This article explains what FUPA is, what causes it, and how a person can reduce it.

-It is not possible to lose weight only in one area of the body.
+It is not possible to lose fat only in one area of the body.
 No exercise or diet will have this effect.
-As a person loses weight, it will reduce fairly proportionally all over the body.
+As a person reduces fat, it will reduce fairly proportionally all over the body.

 However, certain exercises and dietary changes can help a person reduce body fat.